z-------------/durations/README.md

 ## What and why

-Let's say you have a procedure that takes a duration in microseconds as an argument:
+Say you have a procedure that takes a duration in microseconds as an argument:

 ```nim
 proc sleep(duration: int) =